 My friend, Colleen Sullivan knows about the challenges in finance due to her own journey with fibromyalgia.
 I met Colleen through the Christian Chronic Illness Network.
 She has offered to share her struggles with staying afloat and the lessons learned.
-Follow the link below to read her letter to friends.

 Dear Fibro Friends;

 I keep thinking about what I wished I’d known about the landmines I was about to walk through after I realized I could no longer work and finally had to apply for disability due to fibromyalgia and all of its friends.